Johnny Dundee: Junior Lightweight and Featherweight champion

-Dundee's loss (in a 15-round decision) to Joe Welling was the first bout to be held after New York enacted the Walker Law, which renewed legal professional boxing, set a 15 round maximum for fights, and created the various weight classes for bouts.
+Dundee's loss (in a 15-round decision) to Joe Welling was the first bout to be held after New York enacted the Walker Law, which renewed legal professional boxing, set a 15-round maximum for fights, and created the various weight classes for bouts.

 In 1921, Dundee won the junior lightweight championship when his opponent, George "KO" Chaney, was disqualified in the fifth round.
 The win made Dundee the first universally recognized junior lightweight champion in history.

 A year later, Dundee knocked out Danny Frush.
 Following the win, he was recognized, in New York State, as the featherweight champion of the world.

 On July 6, 1922, Dundee defeated "Little" Jackie Sharkey by unanimous decision in a fifteen-round Junior Lightweight title bout at Ebbets Field in Brooklyn.
 Sharkey was briefly down in the fourth round, and again in the fifteenth.
 Though the fight was close Dundee won "by a shade".
 He was criticized for the fight with the New York Evening World writing that Dundee was "losing his fighting fire" by allowing the bout to go fifteen rounds.

 Dundee successfully defended his junior lightweight crown three times before losing it to Jack Bernstein on May 30, 1923.
 They fought at the Coney Island Velodrome, in front of a crowd of 15,000.
-Dundee was expected to win; however, he lost a unanimous fifteen round decision despite knocking Bernstein down in the third round knockdown.
+Dundee was expected to win; however, he lost a unanimous fifteen-round decision despite knocking Bernstein down in the third round.

 Less than two months later, Dundee was given the opportunity to fight featherweight champion, and war hero, Eugene Criqui.
 He lost 28 pounds in four weeks in order to fight him, making 126 pounds on the days of the fight.
-Criqui had beaten Johnny Kilbane two days after Dundee's fight with Bernstein, with a sixth round knockout.
+Criqui had beaten Johnny Kilbane two days after Dundee's fight with Bernstein, with a sixth-round knockout.
 However, part of the contract for this fight required that he give Dundee a shot at the title within sixty days.
 Fifty-four days later, on July 26, 1923, Dundee fought Criqui.
 He knocked him down four times and beat him by a fifteen-round decision.